strongloop/loopback-example-ssl/README.md

 # loopback-example-ssl

-An example to demonstrate how to set up SSL for LoopBack applications so that the REST APIs can be called using https.
+An example to demonstrate how to set up SSL for LoopBack applications so you can call the REST APIs using HTTPS.

 ## Generate your own SSL certificate